burtlo/metro/README.md

 > All scenes can have their visual component layout re-adjusted through an edit mode.
 The edit mode layout works for all labels, images, and menus.

+### Why you shouldn't use Metro?

+Metro has some the following limitations:

+* Limited to the gems defined within Metro

+> At this point in time you are not able to define and package additional dependencies with your game.
+This means if you are using a gem that is not already defined by Metro you will run into trouble when running it on alternate systems.
+This will likely be addressed in the future when more demand arises.

+* Difficult Deployment

+> For individuals to play your game, they will also have to install Metro.
+However, work is being made to bring some simple packaging to Metro games to make them stand-along executables.

 ## Installation